These databases are freely accessible online.

 Scottish Intercollegiate Guidelines Network (SIGN)

-The Scottish Intercollegiate Guidelines Network (SIGN) develops evidence-based clinical practice guidelines for the National Health Service (NHS) in Scotland.
+SIGN develops and disseminates national clinical guidelines containing recommendations for effective practice based on current evidence.
 SIGN guidelines are derived from a systematic review of the scientific literature and are designed as a vehicle for accelerating the translation of new knowledge into action to meet our aim of reducing variations in practice, and improving patient-important outcomes.